thegetty/quire-docs/content/documentation/site-deploy.md

 ### Manual Deploy with Netlify

 Manual deploy is ideal if you have a small site or want to run a quick preview.
 You can also use this option without needing a GitHub account.
-However, each time oyu make an update, you will need to go through the process of rebuilding the site, compressing files, and reuploading them to Netlify, which may be burdensome if you have a lot of images or larger files.
+However, each time you make an update, you will need to go through the process of rebuilding the site, compressing files, and reuploading them to Netlify, which may be burdensome if you have a lot of images or larger files.
 For continuous deployment please see [*Continuous Deploy with Netlify*](#continuous-deploy-with-netlify).

 1. When you are ready to launch your project, run the `quire site` command in your command-line shell.